-(7) Conclusion
+(6) Conclusion

 My primary goals in this paper have been twofold.
-First, I have sought to draw attention to the phenomenon of categorization and its uncomfortable position within the two systems framework widely defended in philosophy and cognitive science.
+First, I have sought to draw attention to the phenomenon of categorization and its uncomfortable position within the two kinds framework widely defended in philosophy and cognitive science.
 Second, I have suggested that a compelling response to these difficulties is to expand our architecture of the mind to recognize a third distinct stage of processing intermediate between perception and cognition, and to regard this stage as a putative psychological kind in its own right.
-This proposal is tentative, of course, but I believe it may offer us a powerful and elegant framework for understanding the place of categorization within the mind.
+This proposal is tentative, of course, but I believe it may offer an explanatorily powerful framework for understanding the place of categorization within the mind, as well as related phenomena such as cognitive penetration.

-An important alternative to this position that I have not considered is that both 'systems views' are flawed, and that the perception-cognition distinction itself should be reconsidered in favor of a much more fine-grained framework.
-This is the kind of position advanced by Clark (2013), for example, when he claims, for example, that "the lines between perception and cognition [are] fuzzy, perhaps even vanishing".
-While there is much about this position that appeals (for example, its ready ability to account for apparent cases of topdown effects on perception), whether it should be preferred to the account I have presented here will depend, in part, on its ability to account for the stark apparent differences between perception and cognition in psychological role, phenomenology, and format.
-As matters stand, I am of the belief that these differences do motivate a fundamental distinction between perception and cognition, and that the best way to accommodate many seemingly intermediate phenomena is instead to admit of a third distinct psychological kind intermediate between the two.
+Note, however, that one may quite happily endorse the arguments I raised against the two kinds view while resisting my alternative proposals.
+In particular, an important alternative to the three kinds view that I have not considered in detail here is that both 'kinds views' are flawed, and that the perception-cognition distinction itself should be reconsidered in favor of a much more fine-grained framework.
+This is the kind of position advanced by contemporary predictive coding theorists such as Clark (2013), when he claims, for example, that "the lines between perception and cognition [are] fuzzy, perhaps even vanishing".

+Whether such an approach should be preferred to the account I have presented here will depend, in part, on its ability to accommodate the stark apparent differences between perception and cognition in psychological role, phenomenology, and format.
+My own view is these differences do motivate a fundamental distinction between perception and cognition, and that the best way to explain many seemingly intermediate phenomena is instead to admit of a third distinct psychological kind intermediate between the two.
+However, a proper defense of the three kinds view in relation to these alternatives must remain the goal for future discussion.